JackPikatea/pikatea-documentation/docs/guide/twitch.md

 - !resetcamera - resets the facecam if it looses tracking
 - !rules - view giveaway rules
 - !shop/!site/!website - https://www.pikatea.com
+- !side - switch the camera to the side view if the current scene is the top view
 - !so - shout out someone
 - !social/!socials - link to social media pages
 - !sumac/!sumak
 - !test - test command
+- !top - switch the camera to the top view if the current scene is the side view

 - "!build": "a keyboard"
 - "!funky": "funky60! https://www.pikatea.com/products/funky60"